Richard III (song): Music video

 The music video, like many others in Supergrass's career, was directed by Nic (drummer Danny Goffey's brother) and Dom.
 It shows the band playing "Richard III" in a basement, with a slight feel of unease and possibly hate about them.
-Mick Quinn tries to run away, but is pulled back with a guitar lead by Danny.
+Mick Quinn tries to run away, but is pulled back with a guitar led by Danny.
 Mick then falls to the floor, his nose bleeding.
 He stares at the TV, and Rob Coombes is playing the theremin.
 It then goes back to Gaz Coombes and Danny playing the song, and then a drop of water hits an electrical wire, causing a massive electrical burst and in so doing, prompts the beginning of the guitar solo.
 The video then ends with the opening sequence played in reverse.

 Nic and Dom joked in the Supergrass Is 10 DVD that this music video was "one of the occasions where we nearly killed the band".
 The reason for this is that they covered the room with Fuller's earth, which they later found out to be harmful to humans.
 The earth can be seen being knocked from Danny's drums whenever he hits them.
 Gaz Coombes plays his red Gibson SG guitar in the video.